-This is a great neighborhood to stay in if you want to experience the medieval heart of Rome but not be directly in the center of the city.
+This is a great neighborhood to experience the medieval heart of Rome but not be directly in the center of the city.
 It is very accessible to all the sights of Rome through the Tram #8 and also many sights are walking distance.
 While the cuisine here alone might convince you to stay here, you also can’t beat the picturesque winding medieval alleyways, the quaint piazzas and the intersections of history and local life!

-Campo dei Fiori is a great jumping off point for exploring Rome as it is located in the southern half of the Centro Storico or the Historical Center.
+Campo de’ Fiori is a great jumping off point for exploring Rome as it is located in the southern half of the Centro Storico or the Historical Center.
 During the day the square is filled with a market frequented by locals and at night it comes alive with bars and restaurants, their seating spilling out into the square.
-There is also a lot to see and do around Campo dei Fiori including shopping and strolling the picturesque Via Guilia.
+There is also a lot to see and do around Campo de’ Fiori including shopping and strolling the picturesque Via Giulia.

-Campo dei Fiori is the neighborhood to stay in if you want to be in the middle of it all.
-You will be walking distance to a number of famous sights in Rome and be able to explore the city in leisure.
-Plus you will be in or near one of Rome’s most famous and popular piazzas, Campo dei Fiori, where a daily market is held watched over by the statue of Giordano Bruno.
+Campo de’ Fiori is the place to be if you want to be in the middle of it all.
+You will be walking distance to a number of famous sights in Rome and be able to explore the city at your leisure.
+Plus you will be in or near one of Rome’s most famous and popular piazzas, Campo de’ Fiori, where a daily market is held watched over by the statue of Giordano Bruno.

 Piazza Navona and the Pantheon is the northern neighborhood of the Centro Storico and is dominated by Piazza Navona and the Pantheon but there is much more to this neighborhood than just these two sites to check off the list.
-There is artisanal shopping on Via dei Coronari, our personal favorite bar, and some of the best restaurants in the city if you know where to look!
+There is artisanal shopping on Via dei Coronari and some of the best restaurants in the city if you know where to look!

 Piazza Navona and the Pantheon neighborhood is one of the most photo worthy of the whole city.
-Stay here is you want to be surrounded by beauty your whole trip plus the neighborhood is filled with artisanal shops, amazing restaurants and of course, some pretty amazing historical sights.
+You will be surrounded by beauty your whole trip plus the neighborhood is filled with artisanal shops, amazing restaurants and of course, some pretty amazing historical sights.
 This neighborhood is also the heart of Rome along with Campo dei Fiori and the two neighborhoods make up the Centro Storico or the historical center.
-You won’t be far from anything in Rome if you stay here.
+You won’t be far from anything in Rome here!

 Tours of the City